FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Stain-Aware Focus Quality Assessment

 Inspired by recent CLIP-based vision-language frameworks~\citep{radford2021learning}, we reformulate this problem as a text-image matching task.
 Specifically, we use a pretrained CLIP image encoder to extract visual features $v_i = \mathrm{E_{img}}(x_i)$, and construct a set of textual templates $\mathcal{P} = \{\mathcal{P}_1, \mathcal{P}_2, ..., \mathcal{P}_K\}$ that represent ordinal focus levels, such as ``fluorescence image with focus level 1" to ``fluorescence image with focus level $K$".
 These prompts are tokenized and encoded via the CLIP text encoder into classifier weights $t_k = \mathrm{E_{text}}(\mathcal{P}_k)$.
 The cosine similarity between image $x_i$ and rank prompt $\mathcal{P}_k$ is computed as:

 where $k$ indexes a focus level.
 The predicted focus level is obtained as

-While this formulation enables CLIP to perform ordinal prediction via prompt-based classification, it inherently assumes that both visual and textual embeddings are semantically aligned in a domain-agnostic manner.
-In fluorescence microscopy, however, focus quality is governed by stain-dependent optical phenomena, including light scattering, photobleaching, and fluorophore emission variability, that generic CLIP prompts neither describe nor align with.
+While this formulation enables CLIP to perform ordinal prediction, it assumes that both visual and textual embeddings are semantically aligned in a domain-agnostic manner.
+In fluorescence microscopy, however, focus quality is inherently stain-dependent due to wavelength dependent point spread function (PSF), leading to different degradation patterns across stains.
+As a result, a single global ordinal mapping becomes physically inconsistent.
 This motivates a stain-aware adaptation that grounds textual embeddings in fluorescence-specific semantics.